near/nearcore/docs/misc/state_sync_from_s3.md

 ## Implementation Details

-The experimental option replaces how a node fetches state parts.
-The legacy implementation asks peer nodes to create and share a state part over network.
 The new implementation expects to find state parts as files on an S3 storage.

 The sync mechanism proceeds to download state parts mostly-sequentially from S3.